stories

 Oatmeal (hex literary, January 2024)

-Tàidù (Carve , Summer 2022); winner of the 2023 PEN/Dau Short Story Prize for Emerging Writers; anthologized in the Best Debut Short Stories of 2023
+Tàidù (Carve, Summer 2022); anthologized in the Best Debut Short Stories of 2023

 story notes